Business Case Development

 UK and New Zealand Guidance on Business Cases & Benefits Management

 United Kingdom HM Treasury - Business Case Guidance for Projects and Programmes (2018) - guides to developing project and programme business cases are supplements to the Green Book.
 They provide step-by-step guides to developing business cases using the Five Case Model.
 They are intended for anyone involved in developing, reviewing or approving business cases.
+They are also supported by templates and support material for practitioners and reviewers.

 United Kingdom Guide for Effective Benefits Management in Major Projects (2017) - key benefits management principles and activities when delivering major projects.